Certificate of Education Integration Aide Course

-Deakin university students who are currently undertaking an undergraduate primary teaching program, can at the end of the short course elect to do a formal assessment task to accrue 1 credit point toward an elective unit of their teaching program.
-Students need to contact the Centre prior to commencing the Certificate of Education: Integration Aide course to discuss this option.
+Deakin University students who are currently undertaking an undergraduate teaching program, at the end of the professional learning course, elect to do a formal assessment task to accrue one credit point towards a level 1 elective.

 The enrolment of children with disabilities in local rather than specialist schools continues to increase.
 Integration Aides and Teacher Aides play an important role in supporting teachers and schools to implement inclusive approaches to education.

 This course is offered for those who wish to increase their understanding of, and involvement with, children with disabilities.
 Participants in the course will come from a diverse range of backgrounds and experiences.
 They may already be working as Integration or Teacher Aides in a range of settings.
 Others may be parents or care givers of children with disabilities or those who want to gain employment as Aides

 This course develops strong knowledge and skills about inclusive learning practices for children with disabilities.
 The course develops understanding about a wide range of disabilities and their impact upon learning and social development.
 Participants become skilled in the practices and processes needed to support the broad development of children with disabilities.